 LIT utilizes an early alert system called Starfish.
-Throughout the semester, you may receive emails from Starfish regarding your course grades or academic performance.
+Throughout the semester, you may receive emails from Starfish regarding your course grades, attendance, or academic performance.
+Faculty members record student attendance, raise flags and kudos to express concern or give praise, and you can make an appointment with faculty and staff all through the Starfish home page.
 You can also login to Blackboard or MyLIT and click on the Starfish link to view academic alerts and detailed information.
 It is the responsibility of the student to pay attention to these emails and information in Starfish and consider taking the recommended actions.
 Starfish is used to help you be a successful student at LIT.